Ivor Hele

 Keen to work as a war artist, Hele first enlisted in the Australian Imperial Force (AIF) as a private and trained as an infantryman.
 He travelled to the Middle East with the 2/48th Infantry Battalion.

-Hele's artistic ambitions were realised early in 1941 when he was appointed as an Official War Artist and promoted to the rank of lieutenant after a meeting with Major General Thomas Blamey.
+Hele's artistic ambitions were realised early in 1941 when he was appointed as an Official War Artist.
+He was promoted to the rank of lieutenant after a meeting with Major General Thomas Blamey.

 Official War Artist Captain Ivor Hele, holding a paint brush and rag, looks at his painting Typical Digger, Egypt, 1941.
 The subject of this portrait is George Budd, 6th Division AIF.
 AWM P02473.013

-He spent the next year with troops from the 6th Australian Division in North Africa and returned to his studio in South Australia in 1942 to complete a series of paintings of their actions.
+Hele spent the next year with troops from the 6th Australian Division in North Africa.
+He returned to his studio in South Australia in 1942 to complete a series of paintings of their actions.

 In June 1943, Hele was posted as a war artist to New Guinea where the Australians were starting to take the offensive against the Japanese.